oliverklee/ext-seminars/Documentation/EN/Installation/InstallingTheExtension/Index.rst

   extension, you should enable it again and check whether there are any warnings on the FE pages with the plug-in on it.

-- Enable “Use the page browser” only if you have upgraded from an older version and you have distributed your organizer, speaker, location etc. records to more than one folder and you cannot move them.
-It is no problem to have registrations or events in different folders, though.

 - Disable “Select topic records from all pages” only in one of the following two cases: